Jim Weatherly: Songwriting

 Weatherly wrote songs for almost 50 years.
 His best-known song is "Midnight Train to Georgia", recorded by Gladys Knight & the Pips.
 It peaked at number 1 on the pop and R&B charts, and went on to win a Grammy Award.
 The song was subsequently inducted into the Grammy Hall of Fame in 1999, and was chosen by the National Endowment for the Arts and the Recording Industry Association of America as No. 29 of the 365 Songs of the Century.
 Ray Price has recorded 38 of Weatherly's songs.
 Both Gladys Knight & the Pips (in 1972) and Bob Luman (in 1973) had top five records with "Neither One of Us".
 Other artists who have recorded Weatherly's songs include: Glen Campbell, Kenny Rogers, Asha Puthli, Neil Diamond, Kenny Chesney and Garth Brooks.

 Gladys Knight and the Pips have recorded twelve other Weatherly compositions, such as "Neither One of Us (Wants to Be the First to Say Goodbye)" and "Best Thing That Ever Happened to Me".
 That version of "Neither One of Us" became his first number one pop record in Cashbox and Record World magazine charts, and became a number one R&B record.
-It was followed by "Where Peaceful Waters Flow"," Midnight Train to Georgia" and "Best Thing That Ever Happened to Me", which were all pop and R&B hits.
+It was followed by "Where Peaceful Waters Flow", "Midnight Train to Georgia" and "Best Thing That Ever Happened to Me", which were all pop and R&B hits.
 Weatherly's catalog includes songs that have been performed by Ray Price, Lynn Anderson, Brenda Lee, Bob Luman, and Batdorf & Rodney.

 Weatherly vs. Universal Music Publishing Group

 Weatherly filed a lawsuit against Universal Music Publishing Group (UMPG) in October 2002, which is now considered a landmark case in the entertainment community.
 He claimed that he was underpaid royalties for "Midnight Train to Georgia" for years.
 Universal Music argued that Weatherly could not proceed on his action because the one-year contractual limitations frequently found in entertainment contracts, had passed or tolled.
 This became the issue that the Ninth Circuit Court of Appeals decided, in a published decision which set new legal precedent.
 Most contracts allow an artist to look back for a maximum of one, two or three years retroactively.
-However, the court decided Weatherly vs. Universal Music Publishing Group that this one-year time limitation would not apply.
+However, the court decided in Weatherly vs. Universal Music Publishing Group that this one-year time limitation would not apply.
 "A defendant cannot hinder the plaintiff's discovery through misrepresentation and then fault the plaintiff for failing to investigate", the court wrote, referring to a Ninth Circuit Court of Appeals decision.
 Because the landmark decision was published by that court, other artists could cite this decision to support independent claims that they had also been underpaid royalties.